 Andrew Burnett, Director of Projects and Planning, British Museum

-John has worked at RSHP for over a decade, and was made a partner in 2016.
+John joined the practice in 2001, and was made a partner in 2016.
 He has a client facing role and is involved in expediting the company’s expressions of interest and bids for new work.
 John has led a large team through all stages of working on the British Museum World Conservation and Exhibitions Centre (WCEC).
 Following a controversial planning process, extensive detailed design and the complex tendering procedures of the OJEU process, the building was completed in 2014.